 Will people take more products than they need?

 There will be a large influx of usage during the first 3 months of offering free product.
 This is typical with any new “freebie” — When a company starts offering free soda, people will hoard the soda with a scarcity mentality.
 After 3 months, people understand that the products are always available and the usage will decrease.
-Only 16% of menstruators report relying solely on their workplace supply of menstrual products as their only supply.
+Only 16% of menstruators report relying solely on their workplace supply of menstrual products as their only supply (based on a survey of Aunt Flow Corp. customers, conducted in 2019).

 Aunt Flow supports hundreds of businesses in developing and maintaining a menstrual product program.
 Aunt Flow is a certified, woman-owned business based in Columbus, Ohio.